By Jay Palter | August 31, 2023

 Over the last decade, the pharmaceutical industry has seen overall growth, unexpected breakthroughs, sudden mergers, and just as sudden contractions.
-In such a turbulent market businesses are looking to create reliability wherever they can.
+That’s before we even mention the disruptions caused by the COVID pandemic.
+When the market is that turbulent, businesses understandably look for reliability wherever they can find it.

 Pharmaceutical facilities house both valuable and regulated materials.
 Frozen concentrates, precursors, controlled substances.
 Their theft or loss is costly, especially when compounded by hefty regulatory fines.

 Using an electronic key control system to manage access to your warehouse, storage rooms, or individual freezers automatically restricts access to individual keys by staff member, job type, or whatever conditions you need to set.
 Electronically-managed systems also help you more easily comply with comprehensive GMP physical security requirements.

 You can also use a key management system to require double authentication for specific key sign-outs.
 For example, a Quality Lead or supervisor must enter their PIN or access card alongside a staff member signing out a freezer key.
 The system can also enable sign-out time limits, so supervisors receive an email alert if keys are not returned on schedule.

 Conducting thorough, verifiable quality control audits can be a challenge, especially in open facilities like warehouses.
 When materials are compromised or defective devices are pulled, you must maintain strict quarantines while audits are conducted.
 Without electronic key management, it can be hard to prove for regulators who had access to quarantined materials definitively.